-The employer is obliged to report a vacancy and its characteristics to the relevant Public Employment Office if the employer intends to employ a foreigner.
+An employer is obliged to notify the relevant Regional Office of the Labour Office of the Czech Republic of the vacancy and its characteristics if they intend to employ a foreigner who needs a work permit and a residence permit, or an employee card or a Blue Card.
 Vacancy means a job which the employer has newly created or which has become vacant.
 The characteristics of the vacancy reported to the regional office of the Public Employment Service must be identical to the characteristics of the job where the employment will be pursued.

 The basic characteristics mean the type of work, place of work, qualifications and requirements laid down for doing the job, basic information on working and wage conditions, as well as information as to whether it is an employment of definite or indefinite duration, and the expected length of the employment.
 The employer may also report the accommodation or commuting possibilities, if the employer requires such information to be published.